risk-of-thunder/R2API/R2API.DamageType/README.md

 ## Changelog

+### '1.1.6'
+* Changed bounds check and minimum damage type value to make it easier to notice when using unregistered damage type.

 ### '1.1.5'
 * Fixed an issue where `FireProjectileInfo.damageTypeOverride` wasn't applied to a projectile if it only had ModdedDamageType set.